-Minna Korhonen is a PhD student at the Department of Modern Languages, University of Helsinki.
-Her PhD research focuses on sociolinguistic variation in Australian English with a special interest in the alleged Americanisation of Australian English.
-Her main research interests include Australian English, sociolinguictics, spoken language, language attitudes and language variation and change.
+Minna Korhonen received her PhD from the University of Helsinki in 2017.
+Her PhD research focused on sociolinguistic variation in Australian English with a special interest in the alleged Americanisation of Australian English.
+Her main research interests include Australian English, sociolinguistics, spoken language, language attitudes, language variation and change and corpus linguistics.

-I am currently working on my PhD on sociolinguistic variation in Australian English with a special interest on the alleged Americanisation of Australian English.
-In my PhD study, I examine the use of a variety of phonological and grammatical features in AusE that show differences in their usage between British English and American English.
+My PhD, entitled Perspectives on the Americanisation of Australian English: A Sociolinguistic Study of Variation, focuses on sociolinguistic variation in Australian English with a special interest on the alleged Americanisation of Australian English.
+In this study, I examine the use of a variety of phonological/lexical and grammatical features in Australian English that have been shown to differ in their usage between British English and American English.
 In addition, the speakers’ attitudes towards American English influence are examined.
-The research material for my PhD consists of recorded interviews with 69 informants representing three generations.
+The research material for my PhD consists of sociolinguistic interviews with 69 speakers representing three age groups (adolescent, middle-aged and older participants).
 I collected the material in the small country town of Blayney in New South Wales in 2005 and 2006.